-It means that the use of marijuana can be legal depending on whether the state where the insured consumed marijuana had legalized cannabis use, whether the dose consumed was in the proper range and whether there were valid prescriptions (medical marijuana cards) for medical marijuana.
-After a thorough investigation, it may be determined that your claim should be paid but that the insurance company wrongfully denied by misinterpreting the drug use provision or not considering state legalization of marijuana.
+The use of marijuana can be legal depending on whether the state where the insured consumed marijuana has legalized cannabis use, whether the dose consumed was in the proper range, and whether there were valid prescriptions (medical marijuana cards) for medical marijuana.
+After a thorough investigation, it may be determined that your claim should be paid but that the insurance company wrongfully denied it by misinterpreting the drug use provision or not considering state legalization of marijuana.

 It is important to remember that not all life insurance cases are controlled by state laws.
 Many claim denials are governed by federal laws.
 Federal law does not yet recognize medical marijuana.
 For example, group life insurance claims (cases where the insured obtained an employer-provided policy), FEGLI, VGLI, and SGLI claims are controlled by federal statutes.
 Federal law does not yet recognize medical marijuana.

 All drugs are regulated through the Controlled Substances Act (CSA) (21 U.S.C. § 811).
 The act does not recognize the difference between medical and recreational use of marijuana and treats all marijuana like other controlled substances (cocaine and heroin).
 Under the Act, every controlled substance is categorized according to its relative potential for abuse and medicinal value.
 Under the CSA, marijuana is classified as a Schedule I drug, or highly addictive and having no medical value.